kylesezhi/miniflux-noninteresting-as-read/README.md

 # Miniflux Non-Interesting As Read

-A Python tool that automatically classifies unread Miniflux articles using an LLM (via OpenRouter) and marks non-interesting ones as read — so you never have to wade through articles you don't care about.
+A Python tool that automatically classifies unread Miniflux articles using an LLM (via Opencode Go) and marks non-interesting ones as read — so you never have to wade through articles you don't care about.

 ## Features

 - Fetches unread articles from a Miniflux RSS reader instance
-- Classifies each article as **interesting** or **not interesting** using an LLM (OpenAI-compatible API via OpenRouter)
+- Classifies each article as **interesting** or **not interesting** using an LLM (Opencode Go, with OpenRouter as a fallback)
 - Automatically marks non-interesting articles as read in Miniflux
 - Configurable via environment variables
 - Full audit trail via JSONL logging